St James the Less, Pimlico: Critical views

 what is Italian has become so entirely absorbed in what belongs to the architect's own inspiration, that it is hard to put the finger on any actual features which recall Italian examples, the influence being traceable rather in the choice and management of materials, and the general massing of the block of buildings, than in any more specific points.

+The church is a Grade I listed building.
+The separate parish rooms and school have an independent Grade I listing.